zappie08/MicroBlazeTestProjects/README.md

 2. **project_new_start_try_DC**: This file is also based on the Diligent getting started tutorial.
 The aim of this project is to make a PLL clock wizard dynamically configurable.

+The VitisWorkspace folder contains the example project files I used to test if dynamic clock was working